-Page 1 of 4
+Page 1 of 3

-In the early 70s computing had reached a point in its development where a large number of people had been exposed to its power and potential but they had also been dismayed to discover how much it cost.
+In the early 70s computing had reached a point in its development where a large number of people had been exposed to its power and potential, but they had also been dismayed to discover how much it cost.

 The simple truth was that while it was possible to allow university students and even school pupils to have access to a computer, the time allocation was always rationed.
 Following an educational experience of computing the after life was usually bleak. with minicomputers costing $50,000, and mainframe timeshare bills threatening to reach as much, in a short time there was a growing population of frustrated would be computer users.

-In 1970 Intel had produced the first microprocessor but it was a highly specialised and expensive component.
+In 1970 Intel had produced the first microprocessor but it was a highly specialized and expensive component.
 To use a microprocessor you needed a hardware development system that cost almost as much as a minicomputer.
 Indeed most of the software intended to run on the microprocessor of the time was developed using cross compilers.
 In short, microprocessors were no solution to the computer famine because they were expensive and bore little resemblance to their big brothers.

-Still people could dream.
 The introduction of the integrated circuit had altered electronics as a profession and a hobby.
 Enthusiasts who had worked hard to build a single transistor radio set could now build complex circuits involving tens and even hundreds of transistors.
 Many had dreamed of building a computer - the ultimate electronic product - but they were still thwarted by the large number of discrete circuits needed for even the simplest computer.
-So the craving grew unsatisfied.

 Ed Roberts and MITS